 As fundraisers, we need to be in such a deep relationship with our donors that we know the intimate motivators for giving that are most relevant to the donor themself.

 2. Measure and look for evidence of impact

 If you have the right data and you understand how to use it you can have as high quality a conversation with thousands of donors as you can one-on-one with a major donor.

 We need to be speaking specifically to the interests of donor groups as well as speaking relevantly to when and why they gave.
 If a new donor was motivated to give during the pandemic, there is a frame of reference to share what that donor’s donation supported in the context of the pandemic, and how it pushed the organization’s mission forward.

 Data goes beyond transactional information.
 Use your data to unearth touch points that include:

-Ask yourself, “What can I do today to positively impact a donor relationship?”We often get caught up in our campaigns and projects that take time to develop and execute.
+Ask yourself, “What can I do today to impact a donor relationship positively?”We often get caught up in our campaigns and projects that take time to develop and execute.
 Create intentional space to execute donor retention right now: